 - to ensure the examination is conducted according to the University's regulations;

-- to ensure that the outcome of the examination is fair and appropriate given the student's performance;
+- to ensure that the outcome of the examination is fair and appropriate given the research student's performance;

 Consideration of Examiners' Recommendations

-- Each examiner will prepare an independent written report on the thesis and make this available to the other examiner(s) prior to the oral examination.
-After an oral examination the examiners will prepare a joint report within one working week on the conduct of the viva which includes an agreed recommendation.
+- Each examiner will prepare an independent written report on the thesis and make this available to the other examiner(s) prior to the viva voce examination.
+After a viva voce examination the examiners will prepare a joint report within one working week on the conduct of the viva voce examination which includes an agreed recommendation.
 The relevant University Examiners' Joint Report and Recommendation Form which lists criteria for assessing the research student (see paragraphs 5 to 7 above), should be completed and submitted to the Graduate School Office.
 The research student should be given a copy of the completed joint report by the Graduate School Office and, if amendments are required, written guidance on revisions to the thesis.
 The timing for amendments begins at the point the student receives the written report from the Graduate School Office.
 In cases where the examiners are unable to reach agreement, a further external examiner should be appointed to assess the thesis and the other examiners' reports (see also paragraph 104, Consideration of Examiners' Recommendations).
 The examiners' recommendations must take one of the following forms.

 It should be noted that where the recommendation of the examiners is for re-examination at a later date as set out in paragraph e. above, options d. and e. are not available as outcomes at the later re-examination.